commfish/seak_seo_dsr/README.md

         1. [`Production_models/Code/Simulations/PHASE3_simulator.R`]: Modify the desired model to simulate data from known parameter values.

-        2. [`Production_models/Code/Simulations/Data_simulator.R`]: Create simulated data sets from a given model output and compare simulated values to posteriors from the original model.
+        2. [`Production_models/Code/Simulations/Data_simulator.R`]: Create simulated data sets from a given model output and compare simulated values to posteriors from the original model.This is mostly a visual tool to compare simulated data to posteriors from the model.

         3. [`Production_models/Code/Simulations/Model_simulated_data.R`]: Run the simulations.
 Given that these models were taking over 12 hours to converge, this is a long term commitment.